benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

     * We may, at our sole discretion, place a hold on a Bug Report Campaign, restrict Transfers, reverse Transfers, or secure reserves in order to protect our Users.
 We may initiate these actions for several reasons, including but not limited to:
       * We need more information about a Bug Report Campaign, in order to verify that it complies with these Terms of Service.
-      * One or more Donor(s) have issued chargebacks with their payment processors, due to unauthorized uses of their credit cards or for any other reason.
+      * One or more Donor(s) to the Bug Report Campaign have issued chargebacks with their payment processors, due to unauthorized uses of their credit cards or for any other reason.
-      * To comply with applicable laws or regulations, or to comply with a court order, injunction, or writ.
+      * In order to comply with applicable laws or regulations, or to comply with a court order, injunction, or writ.

 8. Prohibited Bug Report Campaigns